natashabeckerb/NLP_Exam_2025_VNV/README.md

 │   │   ├── output

 ```
-**Note:**
+**Note:** \
-In the present study, the modules were performed consecutively as the results of the previous module was used as input for the next module.
-Yet, the code in each module can be run independently of each other.\
+- In the present study, the modules were performed consecutively as the results of the previous module was used as input for the next module.
+Therefore, the modules cannot be run independently, unless all 4 models have already been run through once.\
-To keep the folder structure intact, empty txt-files named "gitkeep.txt" have been added to folder that would otherwise be empty until the associated .ipynb-file has been run.
+- To keep the folder structure intact, empty txt-files named "gitkeep.txt" have been added to folder that would otherwise be empty until the associated .ipynb-file has been run.

 ## Data source
 The analysis is performed on movie scripts [The Cornell Movie-Dialog Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html?fbclid=IwZXh0bgNhZW0CMTAAAR3jsE2-wD4HZhTrzowavqA94a6IOpnn5qCSOcdRHJ2toVJawSuxDIVnjog_aem_jYxU3UnBmZPvVrUO6AyOCQ).
 To be able to run the code, the data should be downloaded and saved beforehand, see **Installation** for more information.